-Historic Center of L’aquila
+Historic Center of L’Aquila

 High in the hills overlooking the Aterno River, and surrounded by medieval walls, sits the thirteenth-century city of L’Aquila.
 The city flourished in the fourteenth and fifteenth centuries as an important trading center for wool and saffron.
-The city was conquered and fortified by the Spanish in the early sixteenth century, and was rebuilt largely in the baroque style after an earthquake hit the area in 1703.
+It was conquered and fortified by the Spanish in the early sixteenth century, and was rebuilt largely in the baroque style after an earthquake hit the area in 1703.
 The city was organized in quarters around a series of squares and churches, though modern development over the last two centuries has modified its medieval urban structure.

 Since the Watch

-A number of conservation projects are ongoing in the Historic Center of L'Aquila, but the slow pace of reconstruction remains a cause for concern.
+A number of conservation projects are ongoing in the historic center of L'Aquila, but the slow pace of reconstruction remains a cause for concern.
 In September 2014, Eni S.p.A., Italy’s leading energy company and one of the world’s largest, announced €12 million in funding for the Basilica of Santa Maria di Collemaggio, a large medieval church located at the edge of the historic town.
-The project, which will involve restoration and partial reconstruction of the heavily damaged church, will be directed by the Superintendency for Architectural and Landscape Heritage of Abruzzo.
-It will benefit from the participation of the Polytechnic University of Milan, Rome’s Sapienza University, the University of L’Aquila, as well as of experts in geology and engineering from Eni.
+The project involves restoration and partial reconstruction of the heavily damaged church, and is to be directed by the Superintendence for Architectural and Landscape Heritage of Abruzzo.
+It benefits from the participation of the Polytechnic University of Milan, Rome’s Sapienza University, and the University of L’Aquila, as well as of experts in geology and engineering from Eni.
 The project is scheduled for completion in 2017.
 In May 2016, the town of L’Aquila received €30 million for the restoration of its built heritage, including the Basilica of Santa Maria di Collemaggio, the medieval city walls, and other structures.